Don't Take Justify's Greatness for Granted After Incredible Triple Crown Run

 NEW: Justify wins the Belmont Stakes, becoming just the 13th horse in history to win the triple crown. #TRIPLECROWN #Justify @abc_columbia https://t.co/PIs245JaMI

-Justify won the 150th Belmont Stakes in fantastic fashion, in the longest race of his life, taking the early lead and daring the other nine horses to push the pace while he ruled the moment wire-to-wire.
+Justify won the 150th Belmont Stakes in Elmont, New York, in fantastic fashion, in the longest race of his life, taking the early lead and daring the other nine horses to push the pace while he ruled the moment wire-to-wire.

-At the mile mark, I thought Justify was toast.
-There simply was too much talent log-jammed right on his heels, ready to capitalize on the slightest fade.
-Surely one of those opponents would muster the demonic kind of finish we’ve seen undo so many Triple Crown threats.
+At the mile mark, Justify looked to be toast.
+There was too much talent log-jammed on his heels, ready to capitalize on the slightest fade.
+Surely one of those opponents would muster the demonic kind of finish we've seen undo so many Triple Crown threats.

 But it never happened.
-Justify completed his sweep of the Triple Crown races, galloping home with gigantic strides reminiscent of Secretariat, another chestnut colt who glowed red while solidifying his legend in Belmont’s 1 ½-mile “Test of a Champion.”
+Justify completed his sweep of the three races, galloping home with gigantic strides reminiscent of Secretariat, another chestnut colt who glowed red while solidifying his legend in Belmont's 1 ½-mile "Test of a Champion."

 It's a hellacious accomplishment, and it makes Justify only the 13th Triple Crown winner in races that date back to the 1800s.
 Who cares about who else did what when?